If you don’t know where to stay in Vancouver you’re not alone.

 Vancouver Neighbourhood Map

 It’s tough to decide where to stay in Vancouver without some visuals.

 Here you’ll be able to select your neighbourhood based on proximity to airport, mountains, sea, and much more!

 What’s the best area to stay in Vancouver?

 It’s very subjective.

-For visitors you should be selecting an area in close proximity to transit, near some top attractions, and close enough to some of Vancouver’s great nature.
+For visitors you should be selecting an area in close proximity to transit, near some top attractions like Stanley Park or Granville Island, and close enough to some of Vancouver’s great nature.